michijs/michijs/README.md

 - item: The object to be observed and synchronized with storage.
 - storage: The storage object to be used (defaults to localStorage if not provided)

+> [!TIP]
+> If you want to use cookies we provide a class that acts like an storage called CookieStorage

 #### useIndexedDB
 It sets up event listeners for changes in the IndexedDB database.
 It returns a Proxy object that intercepts property accesses and performs corresponding IndexedDB operations.
 IndexedDB operations are performed asynchronously and return Promises.
 Takes three arguments:
 - name Specifies the name of the IndexedDB database to be used or created.